Paolin83/COVID19_SEIR_model/draft_analysis_Italy.md

 ![](draft_analysis_Italy_files/figure-gfm/R0%20trend-1.png)<!-- -->

 The R0 shows a decreasing trend in the last period.
-The slope b indicates the rate of exponential increase.
-However, R0 is going to decrease in the next days.
 We use the estimated trend between R0 and time to calculate the future R0 value for the next 14 days.
 We predict beta (and R0) for the next 14 days assuming a Gamma distribution for the beta (the slope) forcing its value to be greater